 Fire danger ratings may vary throughout the county and are used to determine whether land use restrictions will go into effect as well as how many firefighters should be available in case a wildfire does occur.
 Fire Danger Ratings describe the potential for fire to spread rapidly in a local area.
 Red Flag Warnings predict a weather event in which fire will be difficult to control.

-FIRESafe MARIN is pleased to announce the publication of the 2016 Marin County Community Wildfire Protection Plan.
-This document represents more than a year of work by a diverse group of community stakeholders, fire officials, and wildfire science experts to produce an updated CWPP which broadly addresses wildfire risk and hazard in Marin County and provides a framework for future mitigation efforts.
+FIRESafe MARIN is pleased to announce the countywide adoption of the 2016 Marin County Community Wildfire Protection Plan.
+This document represents several years of work by a diverse group of community stakeholders, fire officials, and wildfire science experts to produce an updated CWPP which broadly addresses wildfire risk and hazard, and provides a framework for future mitigation efforts.

 Fire and land management agencies, landowners, residents

 FIRESafe MARIN funded the develpment of state-of-the-art GIS, and computer fuel (vegetation) and fire modeling techniques provide unique insight and planning tools to better allocate mitigation funding and prepare communities for the inevitable wildfire.

 Flame length and rate of spread under differing weather conditions